Congress declared March Women’s History Month in 1987. The month is dedicated to

 The University of Memphis is celebrating Women’s History Month with a variety of exciting

 events.
 We hope you will join us for the celebration!
-Our 2015 calendar will be
+Check out our 2015 calendar!

 Also, like us on Facebook and follow us on Twitter!